Nkcemeka/Snap2MIDI/docs/source/index.rst

 This creates a **runs** directory with training logs and checkpoints stored in a subdirectory called **oaf**.

-After training, perform evaluation on the test set for comparisons with other models:
+After training, you can perform evaluation on the test set for comparisons with other models:

 .. code-block:: python